lauralola/wicklow-animal-welfare/README.md

 ## Colour Scheme

-The colour scheme was kept simple with black and white mostly used and pops of colour from the images through the site.
+The colour scheme was kept simple with gray and pale green mostly used and pops of colour from the images through the site.

 [Back to top](<#contents>)